 Great insurance packages are a must.
 Depending on the demographics of your employees, certain packages will be more beneficial than others so take the makeup of your workforce into account.
 TripAdvisor offers 100 percent coverage on employee medical insurance along with competitive contribution rates for family coverage to ensure everyone at their company receives the medical attention they need without worrying about any financial burden.

 Outdoor spaces are a great way for employees to grab a breath of fresh air without having to go too far afield or wait for a longer break to enjoy some time with mother nature.
 RX Bar designed their office with their values in mind to optimize creativity, productivity and innovation.
 The office is set up with open seating, bright walls and fantastic views of Chicago.
 They also have an outdoor space and standing desks with different layouts on each of their floors.

-Sabbaticals are long term paid leaves that allow employees to travel or dive deep into a passion project they’ve never had the time to pursue.
-In addition to paid holidays, Drift offers its employees a month long sabbatical after working there for three years.
+Sabbatical leave is a long term paid leave that allows employees to travel or dive deep into a passion project they’ve never had the time to pursue.
+In addition to paid holidays, Drift offers its employees a month-long sabbatical after working there for three years.
 A month is a long and much-deserved time to work on a passion project, travel or get some good ol’ R&R.